How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Analysis: Investigating Outliers

 \section{Analysis: Investigating Outliers}

 The imitation score plots in the previous section, while showcasing a clear trend, have several outliers.
-In this section, we analyze such outliers and present examples in \Cref{fig:analysis} (additional outliers can be found in \Cref{fig:dj-kool-herc-analysis,fig:summer-walker-analysis} in the Appendix).
+In this section, we analyze such outliers and present examples in \Cref{fig:analysis} (more outliers can be found in \Cref{fig:dj-kool-herc-analysis,fig:summer-walker-analysis} in the Appendix).

-{\bf Low Image Counts and High Imitation Scores.} \Cref{fig:thandiwe-newton-analysis} shows an example of such a case: \textit{Thandiwe Newton}'s image count is 172 in LAION2B-en, lower than the \textit{imitation threshold} for celebrities: 364.
+{\bf Low Image Counts and High Imitation Scores} \Cref{fig:thandiwe-newton-analysis} shows an example of such a case: \textit{Thandiwe Newton}'s image count is 172 in LAION2B-en, lower than the \textit{imitation threshold} for celebrities: 364.
 However, her imitation score of 0.26 is much higher than those of neighboring celebrities with similar image counts (with scores of 0.01 and 0.04).
 Further investigation reveals that Thandiwe Newton is also known as \textit{Thandie Newton}.
-Since this alias may also be used to describe her in captions, \toolname may have underestimated her image counts.
+Since this alias may also be used to describe her in captions, we underestimate her image counts.
 We repeat the process for estimating the image counts with the new alias, and find that \textit{Thandie Newton} appears in 12,177 images, bringing the cumulative image count to 12,349, which significantly surpasses the established imitation threshold.
-The two aliases, whose total image count is considerably higher than the imitation threshold, differ by only a single letter and are similarly represented by the model's encoder (cosine similarity of 0.96), which explains the high imitation score.
-We find that most of the celebrities from the first kind of outliers are also known by other names which lead to underestimating their image counts.
-For example, \textit{Belle Delphine} (394 images) also goes by \textit{Mary Belle} (310 images, for a total of 704, and \textit{DJ Kool Herc} (492 images) also goes by \textit{Kool Herc} (269 images, for a total of 761).

-The aliases explanation also largely explains the outliers in art style imitation.
-For instance, artist \textit{Gustav Adolf Mossa} (19 images) also goes by just \textit{Mossa} (15850 images), artist \textit{Nicolas Toussaint Charlet} (78 images) also goes by just \textit{Nicolas Toussaint} (533 images), and artist \textit{Wilhelm Von Kaulbach} (81 images) also goes by \textit{Von Kaulbach} (978 images).
-See \Cref{fig:albert-irvin-analysis,fig:gustav-mossa-analysis} in the appendix for the real and generated images of these artists.
+The two aliases, whose total image count is considerably higher than the imitation threshold, differ by only a single letter and are similarly represented by the model's text encoder (cosine similarity of $0.96$), which explains the high imitation score.
+We find that most of the celebrities who had a high imitation score while having a low concept frequency are also known by other names which lead to underestimating their image counts.
+For example, \textit{Belle Delphine} (394 images) also goes by \textit{Mary Belle} (310 images), for a total of 704, and \textit{DJ Kool Herc} (492 images) also goes by \textit{Kool Herc} (269 images), for a total of 761.
+The aliases explanation also explains the outliers in art style imitation.
+For instance, artist \textit{Gustav Adolf Mossa} (19 images) also goes by just \textit{Mossa} (15,850 images).
+See \Cref{fig:albert-irvin-analysis,fig:gustav-mossa-analysis} in the appendix for the real and generated images in style of these artists.